MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 ---
 author: yvonnedeq
-description: This topic explains how to use lists to manage information, fight fraud, and enforce business policies. ms.author: v-madeq ms.service: fraud-protection ms.date: 07/07/2020
+description: This topic explains how to use lists to manage information, fight fraud, and enforce business policies in Dynamics 365 Fraud Protection. ms.author: v-madeq ms.service: fraud-protection ms.date: 07/07/2020